kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

   - if no zeroes in first column, # of sign changes = # of bad roots

 ##### Chapter 6 Root-Locus
-Want to look at how the poles move in the complex plane as parameters vary
+Want to look at how the poles move in the complex plane as parameters vary (in this case K, the gain of the controller)
 - root-locus shows us grpahically how the closed loop poles move around the s-plane
 - poles determine properties of a system, and so root-locus is a graphical representation for aiding controller design
+- want the `Im(s) != 0` for poles for good step response
+- as $K \rightarrow \inf$, the step response has more overshoot and its frequency of oscillation increases

 ##### Chapter 7 PID control
 PID controllers are popular for their simplicity.
 Two classical PID controllers: error feedback and two degrees-of-freedom